 - Should there be a minimum standard of coverage for all cyber policies?

 - What new products can brokers expect to see in future?

 Jamie Monck-Mason, executive director, Willis Towers Watson

 Adelle Gruber, global cyber,privacy & technology underwriter, Brit Global Specialty

 Programme and speakers correct at time of publication but subject to change

-The event is expected to attract 100 plus brokers from across the UK.
+The event attracts 120 plus brokers from across the UK.
 Sponsorship opportunities can be tailored to suit your particular business objectives; from raising brand awareness, to product launches to building a reputation as a thought leader.
-To find out more about the benefits of sponsorship and how to get involved contact:
+To find out more about the benefits of sponsorship and how to get involved in the 2018 event contact:

 group head of sales

 020 7618 3431